All in the Gamecock family

 Your sister also went here.
 Was her college experience also a factor in your decision?

 Absolutely.
 Hearing my sister talk about all the research opportunities, honors classes and professional connections made me want to come here.
 She also helped me get familiar with UofSC’s campus my first year, which helped immensely.

 How would you characterize your own undergraduate experience —academically, socially or otherwise?

 Academically, it was rigorous and fulfilling.
 Because Computer Engineering is such an interdisciplinary field, I feel like these past four years I’ve been exposed to so many different topics — be it robotics, embedded systems, digital logic design, circuit design, you name it.
-I loved professors like Dr. Jason O’Kane and Dr. Lumi Bakos, who were really good at simplifying complex topics and gave us these thought-provoking coding assignments.
+I loved professors like Dr. Jason O’Kane and Dr. Jason Bakos, who were really good at simplifying complex topics and gave us these thought-provoking coding assignments.
 I also got to work in Dr. Herbert Ginn’s lab, which taught me all about power electronics.

 It was a wonderful experience socially, too.
 I met many like-minded people through the Board Game Club, the Magic: The Gathering club that I started and at parties hosted by friends.
 I felt the professors were also sociable, too.
 Whenever I went for extra help, we would always end up just talking about our day and getting to know each other better.

 What drew you to your major?
 Was it a lifelong interest or something that developed during college?